To Die For: Critical reception

-The film's focus on the three teenagers who are ensnared by Suzanne's plot also received praise.
+The film's focus on the three teenagers, who are ensnared by Suzanne's plot, also received praise.
 The Los Angeles Times Kenneth Turan wrote that Van Sant adds his "trademark absurdist sensibility to the mix as well as an empathy for inarticulate, inchoate teen-agers that turns out to give this film a good deal of its impact".
-Turan concluded: "The most accurate assault against the media age since 'Network,' 'To Die For's killer lines and wicked sensibility are given added poignancy by the off-center, sensitive performance of Joaquin Phoenix, River's younger brother, the only person more deluded about Suzanne than she is about herself."
-Peter Travers of Rolling Stone wrote "Folland and Affleck skillfully capture the pang of adolescence among no-hopers."
+Turan concluded: "The most accurate assault against the media age since Network, To Die Fors killer lines and wicked sensibility are given added poignancy by the off-center, sensitive performance of Joaquin Phoenix, River's younger brother, the only person more deluded about Suzanne than she is about herself."
+Peter Travers of Rolling Stone wrote, "Folland and Affleck skillfully capture the pang of adolescence among no-hopers."

-Katherine Ramsland of Crime Library discussed the film as an example of a work displaying women with antisocial personalities, with Suzanne in particular described as a "manipulator extraordinaire" who harms people through third parties.
-The character of Suzanne Stone has been described as suffering from narcissistic personality disorder in the scientific journal BMC Psychiatry.
+Katherine Ramsland of Crime Library discussed the film as a relatively rare example of media displaying women with Antisocial personality disorder, with Suzanne in particular described as a "manipulator extraordinaire" who harms people through third parties.
+The character of Suzanne Stone shows traits consistent with narcissistic personality disorder, according to an article in the scientific journal BMC Psychiatry.

 Writing in 2007, Emanuel Levy stated, "mean-spirited satire, told in mock-tabloid style, this film features the best performance of Nicole Kidman to date (better than The Hours for which she won an Oscar), as an amoral small-town girl obsessed with becoming a TV star."